pequode/pequode.github.io/_projects/work-sangam.md

 Similarly the Sql ANalytics Gathering Model that I built is a E.T.L. which integrates non-normalized data from many different places with many different shapes.
 Yes.
 I know its a stretch :)

 This project came about because we notices we were spending a lot on data storage.
 This came about because We initially chose a NO SQL db offering to store our job queue data.
 Initially this was a great choice.
 It let us move fast and develop a schema that worked for our usecase.
-It also was very efficent for fast writes which we need to support for flows with 10K + concurrent submissions.
+It also was very efficient for fast writes which we need to support for flows with 10K + concurrent submissions.

-However
+However, for long term storage this system was not efficent.
+For starters we designed interfaces for all of our databases.
+The upside was that this let us mix and match implementations for different tasks.
+The downside was that this lead to a very disorganized schema.
+The data was spread out over 5 different sources and duplicated many different fields.
+Addionally because we chose MongoDB often times we had to use strings to represent data types that could be shortened.

+I realized that by normalizing this data and storing it long term, we could both save on data storage costs and start to do retrospectives on projects.

+# SANGAM

+# What.
+Sangam is a nightly ETL that integrates and processes workflow metadata from 5 different sources.
+It has a > 98% uptime and has to date ingested over 50k workflows.
+Sangam also is in charge or deleting old flows from the original metadata store but makes promises about how long users can expect data.

+Sangam also has a UI and SDK which give users the ability to both launch full sql read queries against the data and get some commonly asked questions ie
+- (how many compute hours for a given flow in the past month?)
+- (how much time is spent idle for a give flow step?)
+- (how long should I expect this step to take on average?)

+Sangam uses railroad programming so that even single ingestion failures don't crash the pipeline.

+# Skills
+- SQL
+- Python
+- Gitlab CICD
+- Kubernetes